lukaemon/seed/README.md

 Ok, I just want to learn faster.
 Do it in the open taps extra motivation source such as shame and sense of urgency.
 Also I may make some friends along the way 🖖.
 Feel free to bard with me if any question. (not sure if the verb should be used that way)

+Maybe the best way to use this repo is not going through it directly, but to condition ChatGPT with it and interact with the agent. ex:
+- What project did he do first?
+- What mistakes are made then?
+- Did he learn from it and improve on the second project?
+- How can he do better on the second project?
+Could it be better coding, choice of problem, experimental design?
+- Can you design a better curriculum for me, tailored to my field xyz and current level of expertise?
+Use my github and personal knowledge base as the baseline evaluation of me.
+- Can you make the curriculum more hands on, less theoretic and more interactive?

 ## Environment
 - Read this: [VScode dev container](https://code.visualstudio.com/remote/advancedcontainers/environment-variables#_option-2-use-an-env-file).
 - Build your `.env` from the template `.env.example`.
 Fill in tokens. `vscode` would load env var automatically.